 - Water when needed.
 Test the tray by lifting it with a finger.
 You will tell as the soil absorbs much water and is quite heavy when moist.
 When it’s light, it’s time to water.

 That is the central question this article set out to answer.

 As the name of this website and business is Home Microgreens, many people have assumed that all of the pre-weighed seed packets I sell are calibrated to grow microgreens.

 This isn’t always the case, and there has been miscommunication around the lettuce packets I sell for 1020 trays.

 Even though the product description says the amount of seed in the packet is to grow a 1020 tray of baby leaf size lettuce, people mistook it as enough for a 1020 tray of lettuce microgreens.

 Since some people mistook the product to grow lettuce as microgreens, I wonder how many people want to grow lettuce as a microgreen.

 I know I didn’t want to.
 I use baby leaf lettuce as a salad base and add other microgreens to dress up the salad and make it more nutrient-dense.

-My assumption was that lettuce didn't have enough nutrients to be worthy of being a microgreen.
-After all, lettuce seed isn't inexpensive.
+I assumed that lettuce didn’t have enough nutrients to be worthy of being a microgreen.
+After all, lettuce seed isn’t inexpensive.